 Wyndham Street, Grosvenor Avenue, - 8 houses & 8 men serving.

 Hull had many more Street Memorials during the First World War.
 While these have now largely disappeared you can search this website to find the casualties on each street in Hull.
-This website records over 9,000 men from Hull or with a Hull connection.
-Their addresses come from local newspapers, army records, Census details or local trade directories.
+This website records over 9,000 men from Kingston Upon Hull, or with a Hull connection, that died in the First World War.
+Their addresses come from local newspapers, army records, census information, electoral registers, or local trade directories.

 Many Hull firms, such as Reckitt's and the Wilson Shipping Line had workplace memorials.
 The Hull & Barnsley Railway Company, displayed a bronze plaque, with the names, of 183 men killed in the war.
 Unlike Belgium, France and Italy, the majority of Britain's 750,000 war dead, are buried abroad and have no known graves.
+The British Government did not repatriate the war dead.
 This distance, absence from home, and deep sense of loss, has remained a strong part of family histories ever since.
 It is the reason why war memorials continue to be important in Britain, and commemorating the First World War still remains heartfelt, even after a 100 years.

 Hull Street Memorials